 The "Silent Service" is no longer Silent.

-Here are comments, reviews, and new information received from those who purchased Olszewski's Tunny book.
+Here are comments, reviews, and new information received from those who acquired Olszewski's Tunny book.

 Also, I am using this as a place to post new information found that was not included in my book.